 If you're measuring the neighborhoods in Chicago where crime is low and everyone wants to live, this is an accurate list.

 For more Illinois reading, check out:

-- 10 Worst Places To Live In Illinois
+- Safest Places In Illinois

-- These Are The 10 Richest Cities In Illinois
+- Best Cities For Singles In Illinois

-- 10 Safest Places In Illinois
+- Most Expensive Places To Live In Illinois